 If the driver is speeding, the pedestrian is at even higher risk of severe injury or death.

 If you or a loved one have been hit by a car, you may be struggling to recover from painful injuries while receiving multiple medical bills for everything your health insurance didn’t cover (which is often a significant sum).
-Meanwhile, your injuries may prevent you from working, your paid time off might be limited to a few weeks at best, and you still have all your usual bills to pay.
+Meanwhile, your injuries may prevent you from working, your paid time off might only last a few weeks, and you still have all your usual bills to pay.

 How Can a Dekalb County Pedestrian Accident Attorney Help?